Wintergreen

 Use

-In addition to being used as a flavoring, wintergreen and its oil have been used in topical analgesic and rubefacient preparations for the treatment of muscular and rheumatic pain.
-However, no clinical data support the use of wintergreen for any condition.
+Wintergreen oil has been used as a pesticide, fragrance ingredient, and flavoring agent.
+Wintergreen oil has also been used as a topical analgesic and rubefacient for the treatment of muscular and rheumatic pain; however, no clinical data support the use of wintergreen oil (alone) for any condition.

 Dosing

 Dosing recommendations for oral or topical administration of wintergreen oil are not available.
+Wintergreen oil is 98% methyl salicylate.
+1 mL of wintergreen oil is equivalent to 1.4 g of aspirin; therefore, 5 mL of wintergreen oil is equivalent to approximately 7 g of aspirin (which is the equivalent of 21.5 aspirin [325 mg] tablets).
 Even small doses of oral wintergreen oil may cause toxicity.

 Contraindications

 Avoid oral or topical application in children.
-Avoid use in patients with known hypersensitivity to any components of wintergreen oil and in patients with known salicylate allergy, or GI irritation or inflammation.
+Avoid use in individuals with known hypersensitivity to any components of wintergreen oil; in individuals with known salicylate allergy, bleeding disorders, or GI irritation; and in hypersensitive asthmatics.

 Pregnancy/Lactation